rbtcollins/bitnami-docker/vcloud/redmine/README.md

 ### Redmine

 The Redmine image is built using the `Dockerfile` and `run.sh` script from the `dockerfiles/redmine/` directory.
-Like the fakes3 image, this image extends the existing `bitnami/ruby` image.
+Like the FakeS3 image, this image extends the existing `bitnami/ruby` image.

-The `Dockerfile` imports the correct Redmine source code and a `run.sh` script.
+The `Dockerfile` imports the correct Redmine and Redmine S3 plug-in source code and a `run.sh` script.

 The `run.sh` script uses the MariaDB connection information exposed by docker links and automatically configures the Redmine database connection parameters.
+It also configures the S3 storage configuration and performs database migration tasks before starting up the Redmine application server.

 Build the image by running: